Who we are and what we do

-Over it’s two years existence it has helped most (if not all) voluntary/community groups in New Mills and works to fund raise to buy assets that are used by the whole community – road signs and cones, festoon lighting, New Mills flags, market stall awnings and other boring stuff like that.
+Over it’s six years existence it has helped most (if not all) voluntary/community groups in New Mills and works to fund raise to buy assets that are used by the whole community – road signs and cones, festoon lighting, New Mills flags, market stall awnings and other boring stuff like that.

-It holds regular meetings (usually every 5-6 weeks), these are minuted and include a financial report – the groups finances are managed using a package called ‘Quickfile’, members of the public can request access to view the finances
+It holds regular meetings, these are minuted, published and include a financial report – the groups finances are managed using a package called ‘Quickfile’, members of the public can request access to view the finances

 - Beth Atkins